mrkev/blog/src/raising-a-child-to-be-happy.md

-# Raising a child to be happy
+# Birth Rates and Stress

 There’s a [thread in Hacker News](https://news.ycombinator.com/item?id=36159936) about global fertility rates, and unsurprisingly a few comments along the line of this one: